json-schema-org/json-schema-spec/jsonschema-validation.md

 where every array item or object property is deprecated even though the containing array or object is not.

-Omitting this keyword has the same behavior as a value of false.
+Omitting this keyword has the same behavior as a value of `false`.

 ### `readOnly` and `writeOnly`

 The value of these keywords MUST be a boolean.
-When multiple occurrences of these keywords are applicable to a single sub-instance, the resulting behavior SHOULD be as for a true value if any occurrence specifies a true value, and SHOULD be as for a false value otherwise.
+When multiple occurrences of these keywords are applicable to a single sub-instance, the resulting behavior SHOULD be as for a `true` value if any occurrence specifies a `true` value, and SHOULD be as for a `false` value otherwise.

-If `readOnly` has a value of boolean true, it indicates that the value of the instance is managed exclusively by the owning authority, and attempts by an application to modify the value of this property are expected to be ignored or rejected by that owning authority.
+If `readOnly` has a value of boolean `true`, it indicates that the value of the instance is managed exclusively by the owning authority, and attempts by an application to modify the value of an instance are expected to be ignored or rejected by that owning authority.

 An instance document that is marked as `readOnly` for the entire document MAY be ignored if sent to the owning authority, or MAY result in an error, at the authority's discretion.

-If `writeOnly` has a value of boolean true, it indicates that the value is never present when the instance is retrieved from the owning authority.
+If `writeOnly` has a value of boolean `true`, it indicates that the value is never present when the instance is retrieved from the owning authority.
 It can be present when sent to the owning authority to update or create the document (or the resource it represents), but it will not be included in any updated or newly